-As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase Pro Series, Designer Series or the Total Blender.
-The WildSide became available for Blendtec's home blenders around the summer of 2010.
-This was a new 90 oz. jar offered for the home blender market.
-The new jar design added a small fifth side to the square container, distinguishing itself from every other square pitcher design.
-The WildSide is also BPA-Free but comes with a ~ 4-inch blade.
+As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase a Pro, Designer Series, Classic, Total Blender, or any other model.
+The WildSide became available for Blendtec’s home blenders around the summer of 2010.
+At “90 oz.” this jar was the largest offered for the home blender market.
+The new jar design added a small fifth, “wild”, side to the square container, distinguishing itself from all other square pitcher designs.
+The WildSide is also BPA-Free and comes with a ~ 4-inch blade.
 Obviously since this container is significantly larger than the FourSide it is commonly used for blending larger quantities at a time.
+This jar also greatly improved blending efficiency of larger blends.

 This package has been discontinued by Blendtec but can sometimes be found.
-Thankfully, all jars are available for purchase separately so you can make a 'combo" from any purchase if desired.
+Thankfully, all jars are available for purchase separately so you can make a ‘combo” from any purchase if desired.
 The Blendtec Combo (aka WildSide Combo) is the easiest of all the packages to understand now that you know what FourSide and WildSide really means.
-It refers to the Blendtec blender package that contains both jars, the FourSide and the WildSide together, again, no matter the model you buy.
+It refers to the Blendtec blender package that contains both jars together in your purchase.
 This tends to be popular with folks who blend a lot and not only want to take advantage of having two blending jars but also want the ability to blend large volumes that the WildSide allows while having the FourSide for convenient smaller blends.